tricinel/svelte-timezone-picker/README.md

 ## Usage

+### Svelte component

-To use it, simply import it as a svelte component.
+To use it in your Svelte app, simply import it as a component.

 ```html
 <script>